ZerTeam/ZPIF/README.md

 ## Commands

-Commands are written using the `@@` format and define the structure of image data:
+Commands are written in the format `@@` and define the structure of the image data:

 - `@start@` - Marks the beginning of pixel data.
 - `@end@` - Marks the end of the file.

 ## Writing Order

-1. Image parameters are written first in any order.
+1. Image parameters are written first, in any order.
-2. The `@start@` command follows, indicating the start of pixel data.
+2. After the parameters, the `@start@` command indicates the beginning of pixel data.
-3. The file ends with the `@end@` command.
+3. The `@end@` command is written at the end of the file.

 ## Pixel Data

-- Pixels are recorded in the `[RGB]` format (each letter represents 1 byte of color), where values indicate the intensity of RGB colors.
+- Pixels are written in the format `[RGB]` (each letter represents 1 byte of color), where the values represent the intensities of the RGB colors.
-- When using RLE compression, parentheses `()` may precede a pixel description, specifying the number of repeating pixels.
+- When using RLE compression, parentheses `()` may precede the pixel description, containing the count of repeated pixels.
 Example: `(10)[255 0 0]` means 10 consecutive red pixels.
 - Pixels are written from left to right, top to bottom.

-## Example 1: ZPIF File (Binary Representation)
+## Example 1 of a ZPIF File (Binary Representation):

 ```zpif
 {format} (zpifv1)